melekmoalla/holbertonschool-printf/README.md

 # Return Value

 - Upon successful return, all functions return the number of characters written, excluding the terminating null character used to end the string
-- if the output was truncated due to this limit, the return value is the number of characters that could have been written.
+- If the output was truncated due to this limit, the return value is the number of characters that could have been written.
 Notice that a value equal or larger than count indicates a truncation.
 Only when the returned value is non-negative and less than count, the string has been completely written.
 If any error is encountered, -1 is returned.
 - If format is set to NULL nothing is written and just the formatted length is returned.

 #